vishnubharadwaj00/-What-makes-a-good-movie-asked-Bayes/README.md

-# What-makes-a-good-movie-asked-Bayes
+# What makes a good movie?, asked Bayes
-Bayes wanted to know whether he could predict the movie ratings so his methodologies were introduced in this project.
+Bayes wanted to know whether he could predict the movie ratings.
+At least that's what he would have asked if he were alive today.
+So, on his behalf, his statistical methodologies are used in this project.

 ### The Data